ibm-garage/node-garage-utils/README.md

 ```

 Provides information about the running application.
 In most cases, you should just read from (and
-not modify) `app.config`, though it can be useful occasionally to adjust them to simulate a
+not modify) `app.config`, though it can be useful occasionally to adjust it to simulate a
 different environment for testing purposes.

 #### app.config.rootDir

 The root directory of the application.

+#### app.config.isSpec()

+Returns true when Mocha specs are running, false otherwise.

 #### app.config.env

 The running environment of the application.
-One of:
+This can be one of the following four built-in values,
+or any desired custom value:

 - 'unit' for unit testing
 - 'dev' for development
-- 'test' for end-to-end testing and deployment to test environments
+- 'test' for integration testing and deployment to test environments
 - 'prod' for production deployment.

-Though the NODE_ENV environment variable is a handy mechanism, it's not sufficient due to account
+Though the NODE_ENV environment variable is a handy mechanism, it's not sufficient to account for
-for the all the key environments.
-In particular, there's no accounting for a test environment,
+all the key environments.
+In particular, there's no accounting for a test environment, which should
-which should serve bundled client code but produce more verbose logging and error messages on the
+serve bundled client code but produce more verbose logging and error messages on the server.
-server.

-By default, the utility detects when running under Mocha and reports 'unit' in that case.
+By default, the utility detects when running under Mocha (i.e. when `app.config.isSpec()` returns
-Otherwise, the value is either 'prod' or 'dev', depending on whether the NODE_ENV environment
+true) and reports 'unit' in that case.
+Otherwise, the value is either 'prod' or 'dev', depending on
-variable is 'production' or something else (or undefined).
-This aligns with the way Express
+whether the NODE_ENV environment variable is 'production' or something else (or undefined).
+This
-interprets that environment variable.
+aligns with the way Express interprets that environment variable.

 It is also possible to set a GAPP_ENV environment variable to one of 'unit', 'dev', 'test', or
-'prod' to override these defaults.
-Note that this is the only way to get a test environment.
+'prod', or to any custom value, to override these defaults.
+Note that setting GAPP_ENV is the only
+way to get a test environment.
+You should definitely do this when using Mocha to run integration
+tests; otherwise, they will be mistaken for unit tests.

 The following four functions are also provided to more easily test for a particular environment,
 avoiding the need for string comparisons.